 Evolution takes place all the time.
 When shifts in environmental regimes provide ecological opportunities, diversification can happen fast.
-New ecological niches and phenotypic traits evolve, but what might explain shifts in rates—and is the timing of diversification of species, niche and traits associated?
+New ecological niches and phenotypic traits evolve, but what might explain shifts in rates—and is there an association between the timing of diversification of species, niche and traits?

 Focusing on a major flowering plant clade—Saxifragales—a group of nearly 2,500 species encompassing trees such as sweet gum and shrubs such as gooseberry, authors of this study built a phylogenetic tree of 1,736 species and addressed macroevolutionary questions through analyses of traits and ecological niches, derived from 1.6 million GBIF-mediated occurrences and climate data.

-Their results showed that in Saxifragales, species diversified first 15 million years ago, driven by the Earth's cooling climate.
-It wasn't, however, until about five million years later these plants invaded new habitats and evolved new physical traits.
-This suggests a never-before observed evolutionary pattern of a strong temporal lag with diversification preceeding niche and phenotype evolution in temperate biotas.
+Their results showed that in Saxifragales, species first diversified 15 million years ago, driven by the Earth's cooling climate.
+It wasn't, however, until about five million years later that these plants invaded new habitats and evolved new physical traits.
+This suggests an evolutionary pattern never observed before, involving a strong temporal lag with diversification preceding niche and phenotype evolution in temperate biotas.